chunky-milk/anon_arm/README.md

 ## (and pandora)

-ParrotSec's anonsurf and stealth, ported to work with Kali Linux.
+ParrotSec's anonsurf and stealth, ported to work with ARM Linux.
+Tested on Raspberry Pi OS (32bit), TwisterOS (32bit), and Kali Linux ARM64;

 ## Installation
 This package comes with an installer that makes things extremely easy: